darrylmorley/lightspeed-retail-sdk/README.md

 A JavaScript SDK for interacting with the Lightspeed Retail API.
 This SDK provides a convenient way to access Lightspeed Retail's functionalities, including customer, item, order management, and more.

+**Current Version: 3.0.0** - Updated with new OAuth system support and enhanced token management.

 ## 🚨 Important Update - New OAuth System

 **Lightspeed has implemented a new OAuth authorization server.** This SDK has been updated to support the new endpoints and token rotation system.